What Is Product-Led Growth? +Benefits, Models, Examples, and More

 PLG business can focus the resources they save in this way on developing innovative features and products that even better address user needs and wants.
 This increases customer satisfaction and further drives organic customer acquisition.

-To give users an opportunity to experience the product and realize its value before converting into paid customers, PLG companies use two models, freemium or free trial, or a combination of them.
+To give users an opportunity to experience the product and realize its value before converting into paid customers, product-led businesses use two models, freemium or free trial, or a combination of them.

-In the freemium model, users can use the product for free but with limited functionality or low usage limits.
+In this product-led growth model, users can use the product for free but with limited functionality or low usage limits.

 Freemium is an effective way to quickly build your customer base.
 It could be an advantage for businesses that are still looking for their PMF and need customer data to iterate on or depend on the network effect.